finos/glue/docs/BP_People/BP-Relationship_Type.md

 ## Data Dictionary - Entity Table: BP-Relationship_Type

-BP-Business Partner Relationship Type.
-Name of the relationship between business partner and associated business partner.
+This is lookup table for the column Relationship_Type of the table Business_Partner_Structure.

- Is used to define types of relationships between organisation BPs.
+It contains the names of the relationship between BP-business partner and associated business partner.

- E.g: business person is a head of associated department as well as between advisor and client (each of them is also a BP)
+E.g: business person is a head of associated department or the relationship between advisor and client (each of them is separate BP) like client advisor.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|